ffferchavez/ffferchavez/README.md

 ## Education and Multilingual Proficiency:

 My educational background includes studies in Mechatronics Systems Engineering, equipping me with a solid foundation in the field.
-Furthermore, I am proficient in multiple languages, including English, Spanish, German, Greek, and Chinese.
+Furthermore, I am proficient in multiple languages, including English, Spanish, German and Greek.
 This linguistic versatility allows me to engage and connect with individuals from diverse cultural backgrounds.

 ## Hobbies and Interests: